-- Bring the pot just up to a simmer over medium-high heat.
+- Bring the pot just up to a boil over medium-high heat.
 Immediately reduce heat to low and simmer for 20-30 minutes.
 Add 3/4 cups of the brown sugar.
 Stir to dissolve.
 Taste.
 If you want it sweeter, add more brown sugar.

 - Put a fine mesh sieve over a big bowl.
 Pour the mulled wine through the sieve.
-If you’re serving it immediately, rinse out your pot (just so there aren’t any spice bits left clinging to the edges) and pour the wine back in.

-- Put it over medium-low heat just until it is really warm again.
+- If you’re serving it immediately, rinse out your pot (just so there aren’t any spice bits left clinging to the edges) and pour the wine back in.
+Put it over medium-low heat just until it is really warm again.
 Turn off heat and add the brandy/orange liqueur, if using.
 Ladle into mugs and garnish each with a cinnamon stick.